Optimization Proxies using Limited Labeled Data and Training Time -- A Semi-Supervised Bayesian Neural Network Approach: Numerical Results and Discussion

 In our results, `Gap\%' denotes the average relative optimality gap compared to the objective values in the labeled testing instances. `Max Eq.' and `Mean Eq.' represent the maximum and mean equality gaps over all equality constraints, while `Max Ineq.' and `Mean Ineq.' indicate the same for inequality gaps in per unit, all averaged over testing instances.
 We compare our proposed method with the following state-of-the-art baseline supervised learning models available in the literature using the same labeled dataset and training time constraints, utilizing AI4OPT's ML4OPF package~\cite{ML4OPF2023} (network and hyper-parameter details are in Appendix~\ref{app:hyp}):

 \begin{itemize} \item \textbf{Naïve MAE and Naïve MSE (Supervised)}: Use $l_1$-norm and $l_2$-norm loss functions, respectively, to measure differences between predicted and actual optimal solutions~\cite{park2023self}, incorporating a \textit{bound repair layer} with a \texttt{sigmoid} function.
 The bound repair layer ensures that inequality constraints are always satisfied. \item \textbf{MAE + Penalty, MSE + Penalty, and LD (Supervised)}: Add penalty terms for constraint violations to the naïve MAE or MSE loss functions~\cite{park2023self}.
 The Lagrangian Duality (LD) method applies the $l_1$-norm as outlined in~\cite{fioretto2020predicting,park2023self}, and also uses a \textit{bound repair layer} with a \texttt{sigmoid} function. \end{itemize} We exclude self-supervised constrained optimization methods like Primal-Dual Learning (PDL)~\cite{park2023self} and DC3~\cite{donti2021dc3} due to their significantly higher training times and computational demands, which violate the premise of this paper.
 For example, PDL requires over 125 minutes of training time for the ACOPF problem on a 118-node power network using a Tesla RTX6000 GPU.
 Methods that require solving alternating current power flow to recover solutions (e.g.,~\cite{zamzam2020learning}) are also excluded, as they result in high prediction times compared to DNN or BNN forward passes\footnote{see prediction time studies in~\cite{donti2021dc3} which suggest 10 times higher prediction time with power flow based projections (\~0.080 sec. compared to 0.001 sec. for DNN and 0.003 sec. per testing instance for proposed BNNs).}.
+Furthermore, Graph Neural Network-based large models, such as \cite{piloto2024canos}, require extensive training datasets—for instance, \cite{piloto2024canos} utilizes 270k training samples.

+To demonstrate the effectiveness of the proposed BNN learning methods, we conduct simulation studies on both our models and the \texttt{ML4OPF} models using an M1 Max CPU with 32\,GB RAM, without any GPU.
+This setup highlights performance improvements due to the learning mechanism rather than computational power.
+We propose two classes of different models as: \begin{itemize} \item \textbf{Supervised BNN and Supervised BNN SvP}: Standard BNN learning with labeled data, utilizing mean prediction and Selection via Posterior (SvP), respectively.
+The network uses \texttt{ReLU} activation and \textbf{no} \emph{bound repair layer}. \item \textbf{Sandwich BNN and Sandwich BNN SvP}: The proposed Sandwich BNN trained with labeled and unlabeled data as discussed in Section~\ref{sec:method}.
+Unsupervised training utilizes four times the number of labeled data samples.
+The network uses \texttt{ReLU} activation and \textbf{no} \emph{bound repair layer}. \end{itemize}

 {

 }